-This last February I was awarded a 30 day residency at the MacDowell artist colony in the woods of New Hampshire and decided to further challenge myself by learning a new medium.
+With my recent project Vinland (2012 – ongoing) I decided to make a radical change in my process, allowing ideas to develop organically while incorporating more chance and randomness into the work.
+In February 2016, I was awarded a 30 day residency at the MacDowell artist colony in the woods of New Hampshire and decided to further challenge myself by learning a new medium.
 I ordered a set of watercolors and had them sent directly to MacDowell.

 The day before I left for MacDowell, I impulsively photographed a crazy quilt purchased from a great aunt in The Beaches, Newfoundland.
 When I arrived, I loaded the quilt shots onto my laptop, started “cutting” the fabric panels into separate images using Photoshop and printing them using an old black and white printer.
 The limitation of black and white printing emphasized the shapes, which were irregular, having been cut from scraps by my aunt to fill the rectangle of the quilt.

 I quickly realized that the black and white prints made great tracing templates for paintings and decided to make one painting for each of the 123 panels of the quilt.
 33 panels were completed during my MacDowell residency, 90 were painted after my return and completed Labor Day weekend, 2016.